-Every week, millions of people willingly scan their purchases and send to Nielson for small rewards.
+Every week, millions of people willingly scan their purchases and send them to Nielson for small rewards.

-If you are thinking about joining NCP to earn extra money, please read this review to fully understand about this consumer behavior tracking program before signing up and giving away your family information.
+If you are thinking about joining NCP to earn extra money, please read this National Consumer Panel review to fully understand the danger of giving away your family information.